 Most vacation rentals have three functions throughout the year.
 The first is vacation rental guest stays, and the second is vacation rental owner vacations.
 The final function consists of periods of being unoccupied in between stays.
 Your vacation rental insurance policy needs to cover all three of these.

-So what exactly do you need to look for in your vacation rental insurance policy?
+So what exactly do you need to look for in your insurance policy of vacation rental?
 The big three are property protection, liability coverage, and loss of income.
-A few other things to consider are coverage for theft, bed bug or other pest infestations, and extreme weather conditions or natural disasters.
+A few other things to consider are coverage for theft, bed bugs other pest infestations, and extreme weather conditions or natural disasters.

 Unfortunately, even though it’s not common for guests to deliberately cause damage to a vacation rental, accidents do happen.
+This is why a damage deposit of a property is needed.
 Property protection protects your property itself and everything in it.
 With property protection as part of your insurance policy, you won’t have to pay as much out of pocket in the case that something needs to be repaired or replaced altogether.

 Loss of Income